GoogleCloudPlatform/ramble/lib/ramble/docs/tutorials/9_success_criteria.rst

 When WRF runs, it outputs the time each timestep takes.
-To begin with, you will define a new success criteria within your workspace configuration file that validates some timing data is present in the output an experiment.
+To begin with, you will define a new success criteria within your workspace configuration file that validates some timing data is present in the output of an experiment.
 In the experiment output, the timing data is prefixed with the string ``Timing for main``.